php-repos/phpkg-documentations/credential-command.md

 ## Introduction

-If your project needs to use external packages, Saeghe needs to read repositories from Github.
+If your project needs to use external packages, Saeghe needs to read repositories from GitHub.
 It needs to have an access token to read repositories.
 You can use the `credentail` command to add your token.

+> **Note**
+> If you already have an environment variable named `GITHUB_TOKEN` with your GitHub token, then you don't need to do anything.

 ## Usage